espressif/esp-csi/examples/get-started/README.md

     ````
 - **Reason**: PYQT takes up a lot of CPU when drawing, causing the PC to be unable to read the serial port buffer queue in time, resulting in data confusion
 - **Solution**: Advance the baud rate of the serial port

-### 3. Interface changes slowly
-- **Phenomenon**: CSI display interface does not update at 100Hz
-- **Reason**: Improper use of the function during PYQT5 processing
-- **Solved**: After zooming in and out, the interface will return to normal.
-If you find the cause of the bug, please report it